ranga27/shipment-client-api/README.md

   - Create Package
   - Get All Shipments
   - Get Shipments by ID
-  - Get Packages by ID
+  - Get Packages by Field values
   - Update Shipment
-  - Add Package to a Shipment
-  - Remove a Package from a Shipment
+  - Delete Shipment
 - Reporting
   - Shipments & Packages associated with a specific Supplier <-> Buyer pair
   - Carbon emissions for a specific supplier